mbartosch/HousePowerBMSRE/README.md

 ### Operation

 Similar to the original device, see the original documentation.

+**NOTE:** When this firmware starts up it sends a LED blinking pattern of about 15 short flashes.
+This allows to distinguish a module with the OpenSource firmware from the original modules which immediately go into the "slow flash" mode.

 ## Part 2: Reverse engineering of the original cell module hardware and firmware